 2006 Hyundai Santa Fe.
 Consumer requests reimbursement for vehicle repairs for engine damage

 the consumer stated the engine light illuminated and the engine began knocking.
 The consumer took the vehicle to goodyear and the mechanic informed her the engine was covered in sludge and advised her to take the vehicle to the dealer.
 The dealer informed the consumer the engine would need to be replaced due to the engine being neglected due to not having proper oil changes.
 The consumer stated she had proof of all the oil changes.
 Hyundai refused to honor the consumers warranty.
-The failure date was Dec.
-29, 2009.

 See all problems of the 2006 Hyundai Santa Fe.

 Started my car, it didnt feel right, pulled out of my driveway and started to drive when the car started to stall but didnt and between 1 st and 2 nd gear the car was jerking.
 I pulled over shut car off and try it again, same thing.
 I drove for a few blocks seem to drive better after 2nd gear.
 So I drove it to the dealer to have it checked out.
 The check engine light was on.
 I was told there was a recall on the 2002 Santa Fe regarding the crankshaft position sensor which would cause a engine stall and the sensor would need to be replaced.
 But I was told that my 2002 Santa Fe did not make the recall list.
 Why wont they fix the problem that was recalled ? but they will fix it if I pay for it.